 Listing 7-4: Error when trying to extract the server submodule into src/server.rs

 The error says we cannot declare a new module at this location and is pointing to the mod server; line in src/network.rs.
-So src/network.rs is different than src/lib.rs somehow; let’s keep reading to understand why.
+So src/network.rs is different than src/lib.rs somehow: keep reading to understand why.

-The note in the middle of Listing 7-4 is actually pretty helpful, as it points out something we haven’t yet talked about doing:
+The note in the middle of Listing 7-4 is actually very helpful because it points out something we haven’t yet talked about doing:

-note: maybe move this module network to its own directory via
+note: maybe move this module `network` to its own directory via

-network/mod.rs
+`network/mod.rs`

 Instead of continuing to follow the same file naming pattern we used previously, we can do what the note suggests:

-Make a new directory named network, the parent module’s name
+Make a new directory named network, the parent module’s name.

-Move the src/network.rs file into the new network directory and rename it so that it is now src/network/mod.rs
+Move the src/network.rs file into the new network directory, and rename it to src/network/mod.rs.

-Move the submodule file src/server.rs into the network directory
+Move the submodule file src/server.rs into the network directory.

 Here are commands to carry out these steps: